-To make the process easier, we have provided a Discovery Self-Assessment Template, which can be found on the SPQA website.
-Space for the Examiner Feedback component is incorporated into the Template.
-Thus, when receiving your Feedback, it will be easy to compare the Feedback to what you submitted for each Category.
-Your Self-Assessment should not exceed 36 pages using the template font Arial Narrow, size 11.
-The page limit includes the embedded questions within the template, but excludes the Cover Page, the one page transmittal letter, the one-page Examiner feedback placeholders in each Category and the Examiner Team Observation Summary at the end.
-Although not required, it is helpful for saving space and to Examiners if you embed figures/tables/graphics related to the Organizational Profile, Categories 1-6 and Category 7 into the document instead of providing narrative explanations.
-These figures/tables/ graphics may use a smaller font (not less than font 8) but must still be legible.
-For Category 7, small (legible) charts and graphics in each of the five results areas are highly encouraged.
+First, exactly replicate (as a MS Word document) the Discovery Self-Assessment Template, found in the Appendix to this Guide.
+Then, answer each question in the template.
+This is your Discovery Self-Assessment.
+The Examiner Team will attach its feedback to your Self-Assessment.
+Your Self-Assessment cannot exceed 36 pages using the template font Arial Narrow, size 11.
+The page limit includes the embedded questions within the template, but excludes the Cover Page, the one-page transmittal letter, and a glossary, if you choose to include one.
+Although not required, embedded figures/tables/graphics are more helpful than narrative explanations in the Organizational Profile, and all categories.
+Figures/tables/ graphics may use a smaller font (not less than font 8) but must still be legible.
+Small (legible) charts and graphics in each of the five results areas of Category 7 are highly encouraged.
+It is also helpful to include arrows in the graph to identify the direction of a positive trend.